AnthonyFuller/vscode-mnscript/README.md

 # MNScript VSC
-Adds Visual Studio Code language support for CivilServer's MAXNET scripting language.
+Adds Visual Studio Code language support for CivilNetworks' MAXNET scripting language.

 ## This is currently a Work in Progress.